PROSPECTIVE STUDENTS CURRENT STUDENTS FACULTY/STAFF ALUMNI COMMUNITY

 • Three letters of reference

 Step Two: Complete the RVU supplemental essay questions.
 The program requires a supplemental application to be completed and submitted with the CASPA application.
 The questions can be found within the CASPA application.
-Once the CASPA application and supplemental application have been submitted and verified by CASPA, the RVU Admissions Department will screen and review the application. **NEW: RVU PA Program is waiving its $100 supplemental fee for this admissions cycle.
-This waiver applies to all applicants.
-Applicants will not be asked to submit a supplemental fee upon program receipt of their verified applicant.
+Once the CASPA application and supplemental application have been submitted and verified by CASPA, the RVU Admissions Department will screen and review the application.
+There is a $100 non-refundable supplemental application fee that will be due upon receipt of the application.
+The RVU Admissions department will notify candidates via email when it is time to submit payment.
+Applications will not be reviewed by the Program until the fee has been submitted.

 Interview